-The device is re-registered with your user account and will reappear in the Notification Contacts list if you follow these steps:
+The device will be re-registered with your user account and will reappear in the Notification Contacts list if you follow these steps:

-- Make sure push notifications are enabled in the app settings.
+- Make sure that push notifications are enabled in the PRTG app settings.

-- Then, set up a new connection to the PRTG core server version 15.4.20 or later using the DNS name or IP and login credentials.
+- Set up a new connection to the PRTG core server version 15.4.20 or later using the DNS name or IP and login credentials.

 - If such a connection still exists in the PRTG app, do the following:

 - PRTG for iOS: Quit the PRTG app in the task manager and restart it.
 Reopen the PRTG app and tap on the according connection to connect to the PRTG server.

-- PRTG for Android: Simply go to the settings page, and then press the back button.
-All of your accounts which support Google Cloud Messaging (GCM) will be re-registered.
+- PRTG for Android: Simply go to the settings page and press the back button.
+All of your accounts that support Firebase Cloud Messaging (FCM) will be re-registered.

 Behind the scenes, push notifications require a rather complicated setup, and every push notification must go through several servers to reach your mobile device.

 Every mobile device that runs one of our push-enabled PRTG apps requests a unique token from the Google or Apple cloud and reports it to the PRTG core server that it is connected to.
 The PRTG server stores the token for the respective user account.

 Paessler runs a special cloud service to provide you with push notifications.
-Every PRTG installation communicates with the Paessler cloud.
+Every PRTG installation communicates with this PRTG Cloud.
 When a push notification is triggered, the PRTG server sends a request to the PRTG Cloud to push a notification to the device with the respective token.
 The cloud simply forwards this request to the Google (Android) or Apple (iOS) cloud.
 From there, the push notification is sent to your target device and the push notification is shown.
 See the article How does the PRTG Cloud deliver push notifications? for details.